 Video is a great way to enhance communications across a business with colleagues and clients.
 And adopting more videoconferencing can save your business money.
 According to research from LyteSpark, businesses across the UK could save (on average) £27,000 per year (around $33,000, AU$43,000) on business trips.

 Today there are a raft of videoconferencing applications to choose from.
 Gone are the days when conference calls needed complex dial-up procedures and login numbers.
-Some of the most advanced contemporary videoconferencing systems need nothing more than a smartphone to hold professional, multiple participant, high definition videoconferences.

-In this guide we’ve chosen six of the best videoconferencing services that offer a range of features, from fast start to enterprise applications that enable you to hold large meetings from dedicated conferencing rooms.
+In this guide we’ve chosen five of the best videoconferencing services that offer a range of features, from fast start to enterprise applications that enable you to hold large meetings from dedicated conferencing rooms.
 No matter what your needs or your budget, you can start using videoconferencing today.